 When everyone does as they see fit (Judges 17:6 and 21:25) ethics and morals become relative.
 Relative ethics conform to worldly standards based on the opinions of men and cultural norms.
 They end up protecting the status quo: our way of doing things.

-Relative ethics reveal men wanting to benefit themselves.
-That is, men constructing “ethics” or certain codes of behavior to excuse or make allowances for their lack of integrity and misbehaviors toward other people -for their own personal gain.
+Relative ethics often reveal men wanting to benefit themselves.
+That is, men who construct who ethics, or certain codes of behavior, often use them to excuse or make allowances for their lack of integrity and misbehaviors toward other people; that is, for their own personal gain.
 Don’t be fooled this is Lovelessness!

-Would it surprise you to know that groups like the Mafia and Hitler’s Youth had handbooks they called their “code of ethics,” outlining all the behaviors required to belong.
-Just because a person, or group, talks about ethics does’t mean they are good ethics.
+Would it surprise you to know that groups like the Mafia, and Hitler’s Youth, had their “code of ethics”?
+Sometimes these were published into handbooks, outlining all the behaviors required to belong.
+Just because a person or group talks about ethics does’t mean they have good ethics.

-When ethics and morals become relative they can end up compromising and excusing the grossest of behaviors–even in the Church.
-Beware, accepting relative ethics and morals is patterning our lives after the world, conformity to the world.
+When ethics and morals become relative they end up compromising and even excusing the grossest of behaviors—even in the Church.
+Beware, accepting man’s versions of ethics and morals can often only be a patterning after the world, a conformity to the world system.

 God’s standard for ethics and morals begins with LOVE.